*Have a question that is not addressed here?

 Q: Can an organization apply for a Capacity Grant if it is currently/recently a grant recipient of the Community Foundation?

-A: Organizations are eligible to apply for one competitive grant per calendar year (2017) from either our Capacity, Capital or Mission grant programs.
-Additionally, regardless of when a previous grant has been awarded, all grantees will need to submit required reporting before being eligible to apply for a Capacity Grant.
-This reporting information consists of 1) a final report and 2) a final financial report indicating that the awarded funds have been expended.
-Submission of these materials is due within 60 days of the project end date and 30 days prior to the grant deadline for which the organization is applying.
+A: Organizations are eligible to apply for one competitive grant per calendar year (2019) from either our Capacity, Capital or Mission grant programs.
+Additionally, regardless of when a previous grant has been awarded, all grantees will need to submit required final reporting AND get written approval from CFWM of that report by August 6, 2019 in order to be eligible to apply for a Capacity Grant.
+Usually, this final reporting consists of 1) a final report and 2) a final financial report indicating that the awarded funds have been expended.

 Q: Will the Community Foundation consider Capacity Grant applications from a group rather than a single applicant?